 On the journey to Kakan I discovered that the macerator pump has given up its ghost, the motor must have burnt out, a shame after only 4 years of very light duty.
 Frapa service confirms that they hold a spare and we make an appointment for the day after our return.

 Talking about unappetizing memories, reminds me of a very unpleasant incident the following morning.
-Our boat gets filled with terrible sewage stink around 7:30 in the morning, which is still noticeable an hour later.
+Our boat gets filled with terrible sewage stink around 7:30 in the morning, which is still noticeable one hour later.
 The only source can be one of the other boats where someone emptied the holding tank.
-Our neighbour is a Croatian sailing boat, talking to them they point at the large Italian motor yacht Panatarei which is alongside the pier and been already there before we arrived.
-Whether it's true or not, whether it was an accident or not, this unbelievable incident should be followed up by authorities - but there is no one to do this.
+Our neighbour is a Croatian sailing boat, talking to them they point at the large Italian motor yacht 'Panatarei' which is alongside the pier and been already there before we arrived.
+Whether it's true or not, whether it was an accident or not, such unbelievable incidents should be reported and followed up by authorities - but there is no one available to do this.

 Sept 19, I review our flight bookings, being concerned about cancellations.
 Indeed, our return flight to London Heathrow, scheduled for Oct 3rd, has been cancelled by Croatia Airlines.